The Money Changers

 The sacrifices are what made the Temple a place of prayer.
 The sacrifices, the temporary removal of sin, or the joyful adoration of thanksgiving, were the means of communication between man and God.
 The dishonest dealings were robbing the people of their ability to pray.

 The last three days of Messiah’s life were spent admonishing those who ran the Temple for their corruption.
-The Priests were not operating the Temple as a house of prayer unto the Lord, but instead, it had become the very habitation of thieves.
+The Priests were not operating the Temple as a house of prayer unto the Lord, but instead it had become the very habitation of thieves.

-Next week we will look at Messiah’s Healing in the Temple.
+Next: Messiah’s Healing in the Temple.